e-scooter-2077/documentation/devops-engineering.md

 - Commits should adhere at the _Imperative tense, impersonal_ form.
 - Versions are managed with git tags, specifically in the form `v#.#.#`.
 - At each push, software build and tests are performed.
-- When a new tag is pushed, after a succefful test job, a release is performed.
+- When a new tag is pushed, after a successful test job, a release is performed.
-- Released happen on GitHub Release page and trigger a deploy.
+- Releases happen on the GitHub Release page and trigger a deploy.
 - We used Azure Cloud as our deploy destination for each software components, so that part of the workflow is shared between similar projects.
 - Consistency between .NET compilation target, runtime target, build-time dotnet version.